Platform CampsitesSelect a Campsite to see see more information.

 River Landing offers a totally new and different experience in Roanoke River Partners' camping platform facilities.
 At Williamston, this campsite features a screened and covered building with a private, gated entry off a beautiful river boardwalk.
 Access to restrooms and showers are only a few feet away.
 The River Landing Boardwalk has picturesque views of the Roanoke River Wetlands across the river.
 The Boardwalk, platform, and restroom facilities are fully handicapped accessible.

-A unique new offering that\'s a six-mile paddle from the N.C.
-Wildlife Access in Williamston, this 28\' x 16\' platform offers a small screened-in section for those who like a little something between themselves and the great outdoors.
-Look for this platform on the south side of the Roanoke just across from the river\'s eastern confluence with Conine Creek.
+A unique offering that is a six-mile paddle from the N.C.
+Wildlife Access in Williamston, this platform offers a small screened-in section for those who like a little something between themselves and the great outdoors.
+Look for this platform on the south side of the Roanoke just across from the eastern confluence with Conine Creek.

 Barred Owl Roost is located at the back of Lower Deadwater Creek off Devil's Gut, about 3 miles up from Jamesville.
 The platform is only a mile up from the NC Wildlife boat ramp and fishing pier near Jamesville.
 The 20' x 20' platform is large enough to hold six paddling campers and their tents.
 The cantilevered, wooden deck is supported over rich, brown swamp water by pilings.